 Being another film from the activist group, Ombetja Yehinga Organisation (OYO), Kapana can thrust HIV/AIDS onto the Namibian silver screen with its message of acceptance and love.
 Not problematic in delivering its message, the film was crafted with a compelling screenplay which helps make this a non-generic story that engages its audiences on a personal level.

 Kapana is a win for director Talavera but most importantly because of his collaborative take on this film.
-He employed Senga Brockerhoff and Mikiros Garoes to craft the storyline and using one of the country’s best cinematographerS (Kit Hoffman) and film editors (Haiko Boldt) to put together the film.
+He employed Senga Brockerhoff and Mikiros Garoes to craft the storyline and using one of the country’s best cinematographers (Kit Hoffman) and film editors (Haiko Boldt) to put together the film.
 This film is in so many ways much better than the director’s 2018 film, Salute! and signals a lot of growth in the director’s film career.

-While the film was put together impressively and its message communicated very smoothly, I can however not say the same about the performances which were stale and forced.
+While the film was put together impressively and its message communicated smoothly, I can however not say the same about the performances which were stale and forced.
 This film had the potential of being very emotional and gripping, however, that aspect fell flat due to the lacklustre performances which I suppose come from the film requiring so much vulnerability that almost all actors just couldn’t pull off.
-‘Fake acting’ and overacting does nothing but ruin films and Kapana had an abundance of this.
-Alas, it was refreshing to see newcomer actors Hanga and Vries give such stunning performances at their first go and equally refreshing to see the versatile side of de Wee.
+‘Fake acting’ and overacting does nothing but ruin films, and Kapana had an abundance of this.
+Anyway, it was refreshing to see newcomer actors Hanga and Vries give such stunning performances at their first go and equally refreshing to see the versatile side of de Wee.

-But Kapana is worthy of your time and will give you a different look into queer relationships, relationships with someone living with HIV while highlighting the power of love.
+But Kapana is worthy of your time and will give you a different look into Namibian queer relationships, relationships with someone living with HIV while highlighting the power of love.